nodedge/nodedge/docs/tutorials.md

 ## Save Dats configuration

 > Data can store the configuration of a work session, including workbooks, worksheets, and subplots layout, as well as
-> the formulas of any signals created.
+> the formulas of any variables created.
 > This function is useful for freezing the current work session and allowing you to return to it at a later time.
-> It is also helpful for regularly working with logs that contain the same signals.
+> It is also helpful for regularly working with data files that contain the same variables.
 >
 > 1. Click on `File` > `Save configuration` in the Menu bar
 > 2. Select the folder where to save the configuration file and edit the file name